Talent management: best practices.

 So how do you assess an employee's potential?

-1. Ability to challenge yourself to learn quickly: humility, curiosity, willingness to learn...
+1. Ability to challenge yourself tolearn quickly: humility, curiosity, willingness to learn…

 2. Good stress management and emotional stability,

-Talent management is therefore about identifying and developing 2 things: skill and the blossoming of potential.
-Talent management is about creating the right internal conditions for these two aspects to work in synergy, with particular attention paid to the aspirations and values of each individual within a homogeneous whole.
+This practice is therefore designed to create the right internal conditions for the synergy of these two aspects, with particular attention paid to the aspirations and values of each individual within a homogeneous whole.

 Now let’s ask ourselves this question: What are the best talent management practices that will give you a competitive advantage?